Igglybuff/freectl/README.md

 - [ ] support for open directories
 - [ ] support for other useful data sources
 - [ ] support for book databases
-- [ ] "library" page with curated data sources
+- [ ] "library" page with curated data sources, 1-click downloads
 - [ ] implement a search index using [bleve](https://github.com/blevesearch/bleve) as an alternative to fuzzy-search
 - [ ] advanced search queries
 - [ ] rest API